reliablyhq/documentation/docs/guides/how-it-works/cli/index.md

 [reliably-scan]: /reference/cli/reliably-discover/

-### Platform/Kind organization

-The Reliably CLI will use its internal repository of reliability concerns and advice.
-The store is organized organized in sets of rules, sorted by platform and kind of resources.
-An example for the `Kubernetes` Platform could be a `Deployment` kind of resource.

-<span style="color:red"><i>Do we need to describe this?</i></span>.

 ### Kubernetes

 Currently the Reliably CLI is focussed on supporting the Kubernetes Platform.
 Future versions of the CLI will extend to other platforms.

-<span style="color:red"><i>Not sure what else goes here?</i></span>.

 ## Fetch rules

-The Reliably CLI will Fetch the rules that will be applied to your `scan` from the Reliably API.
+The Reliably CLI will Fetch the rules that will be applied to your `discover` from the Reliably API.

 ## Display Results

 As a result of running a scan, the Reliably CLI will offer advice for any resource issues.

-### Running in your Terminal
+### In your Terminal

 If you are running the CLI in your terminal by default, it will display the advice directly in your terminal session: